belastingdienst/opr-paas/docs/user-guide/basic-usage.md

 ### Groups and Users

-It is possible to define groups in your PAAS to allow access to the PAAS' resources.
+It is possible to define groups in your Paas to allow access to the Paas' resources.
 These groups are filled with either an LDAP query and/or a list of users.

 When both an LDAP query and a list of users is defined, the users from the list